Coherent Quantum Speed Limits: Introduction

-In this work, we construct two infinite families of coherent QSLs by employing the H\"older's inequality for matrix norms.
-The first one naturally contains the coherence measure based on Schatten $p$-norm \cite{Plenio2014PRL, deVicente_2017}, while a special case of the second one is consist of WYSI and the coherence measure based on Hellinger distance \cite{Jin2018PRA}.
-Our approach is versatile enough to provide a unified method to handle general unitary dynamics, encompassing time-dependent and mixed state cases.
-Furthermore, our QSLs can clearly separate the contribution of the coherence of the evolved state and the energy uncertainty with respect to the initial state, and thus clarifying their individual roles for quantum dynamics.
-The comparison between our bounds and the established ones can be found in Table~\ref{tab:compare_QSL}.
-Besides, with reverse quantum annealing (RQA) \cite{Alejandro2011, Chancellor_2017, Ohkuwa2018PRA, King2018Nature} as examples, we show that our QSL bounds can be much tighter and asymptotically saturable in the adiabatic limit.
+In this work, we present a unified framework for coherent QSLs by employing H\"older's inequality for matrix norms.
+We construct two infinite families of bounds for general unitary dynamics, measuring coherence via Schatten $p$-norms \cite{Plenio2014PRL, deVicente_2017} and the Hellinger distance \cite{Jin2018PRA}, respectively.
+Our approach is versatile enough to provide a unified framework for general unitary dynamics, encompassing both time-dependent and mixed state scenarios.
+As shown in Table~\ref{tab:compare_QSL}, our QSLs clearly disentangle the contribution of the coherence of the evolved state from the energy uncertainty (or WYSI) of the generator, thus clarifying their individual roles.
+To validate the theoretical utility of these bounds, we perform exhaustive analyses of the experimentally relevant Landau-Zener (LZ) model \cite{Ivakhnenko_2023} and a related two-qubit model.
+We show that our QSLs can provide tighter bounds than established results and are asymptotically saturable in the adiabatic limit.
+Moreover, by utilizing shortcuts to adiabaticity (STA) \cite{Berry_2009, Muga_2019_RMP}, we demonstrate that our bounds can also be saturated at finite time.
+This analysis explicitly reveals that fast dynamics necessitates a greater amount of coherent superposition of energy eigenstates, thereby identifying coherence as a key kinematic resource for unitary evolution.
+Our findings have immediate implications for exploiting coherence to control dynamics in quantum simulation platforms.

-{\it Quantum speed limits based on Schatten $p$-norm.---} We consider general unitary dynamics and ask for the minimal time that is necessary for it to evolve from an initial state to a final state.
-Note that this two states are distinguishable but need not to be orthogonal.
-To this end, we introduce relative purity $F_{\rm RP}(\rho,\sigma) = \Tr{\rho\sigma}/\Tr{\rho^2}$ \cite{Audenaert2014} to quantify the distance between states.
-In fact, the corresponding distance $\mathcal{L}_{\rm RP}(\rho,\sigma) = \arccos[\sqrt{F_{\rm RP}(\rho,\sigma)}]$ has been studied in Ref.~\onlinecite{Campaioli2018PRL} to obtain the QSL bound $T_{\rm RP}$ as shown in Table~\ref{tab:compare_QSL}.
-Here, we utilize relative purity to construct an infinite family of QSL bounds, where the contribution of coherence emerged naturally.